Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Middle School/2017-04-06-yi-an-middle-school.md

   <a href="http://weibo.com/6074218720/EDihRCxhF">2017-04-06 21:38</a>
 </div>

-[#YiAnGoodNight](http://weibo.com/p/10080892b104a59bff303ca883e7931b5b916e) will land on Ximalaya FM exclusively from 12th April, on Wedesndays, at 20:00.
+[#YiAnGoodNight](http://weibo.com/p/10080892b104a59bff303ca883e7931b5b916e) will land on Ximalaya FM exclusively from 12th April, on Wednesdays, at 20:00.
 Parents and teachers, don't miss it if you like campus radio.

 <!-- more -->